adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter6/mvc.md

 ## Sharing Authentication

+!!! warn "Custom Authentication"
+    This section only pertains to using the standard authentication techniques provided with Azure App Service.
+It does not pertain to custom authentication.
+If you are using custom authentication, then you need to produce the entire login flow for both web and mobile sides.
+There is no assistance provided with the platform.

 As one would suspect, [setting up App Service Authentication][4], then adding an `[Authorize]` attribute to the `HomeController` is a good starting point for making our application authenticated.
 However, it isn't enough.
 If you just do this, you will got something like the
 following: